Business Intelligence

 Ensuring Data Security and Privacy

 To keep AI SQL generation secure, start with strong database integration and security protocols.
 For example, even if a generated query includes commands like DELETE or UPDATE, it won't execute.
 Credentials should always be stored in encrypted vaults.
-Tools like Querio follow SOC 2 Type II standards, using managed encryption keys (similar to AWS KMS) to protect sensitive data both at rest and in transit.
+Querio, for example, is SOC 2 Type II certified, runs annual third-party penetration tests, supports HIPAA and signs BAAs, and connects with encrypted read-only credentials and sandboxed execution — the risks of putting an LLM in front of business data are mostly governance risks, and they are handled with permissions and review gates rather than with better prompts.

 Establishing Governance Frameworks